ctrl-freaks/freezeframe.js/README.md

 For the curious, we are able to pause animated gifs by writing their data to a canvas element.
 Only the first frame of the animation can be written to the canvas, so we now have a frozen version of the gif.

+Unfortunately, browser security prevents reading the actual data of the image if it is hosted on a different domain, which prevents us from being able to truly "pause" the gif on the true current frame.
+Supporting gifs on other domains is a requirement for this project, so the only frame you can pause on is the first frame.

 ## Contributing

 - Fork or clone the repository